 The cathedral in Nin – the smallest cathedral in the world – hosts a festival of sun and light on 21st June each year, which is of course the longest day of the year!

-Events in July 2019
+Events in July 2021

 The Musical Evenings of St Donat, held over the month of July and into August in Zadar, are a series of classical concerts by Croatian and international performers and musicians at St Donatus Church and various other locations in the town.
-This event is now in its 59th year.

-Events in August 2019
+Events in August 2021

 The wonderful Full Moon Festival takes place on the Riva in Zadar on day in early August each year.
 Locals turn off their lights and head to the candlelit waterfront to enjoy music and food.
 A must if you’re in the region at this time of the year.

-The 10th Solo Positivo International Music Documentary Film Festival will be held in Sibenik in early August.
+The Solo Positivo International Music Documentary Film Festival will be held in Sibenik in early August.

 The Evenings of Dalmatian Chanson are two days in mid-August in Sibenik.
 (A chanson is a special type of lyrical song – I had to look that up!)
 The event showcases typical Dalmatian singing.

-Events in September 2019
+Events in September 2021

-The 13th Medieval Fair in Sibenik will be held in late September, with music, dancing, “sports” (knights’ battles and crossbowmen), food and stands with items for sale.
+The Medieval Fair in Sibenik will be held in late September, with music, dancing, “sports” (knights’ battles and crossbowmen), food and stands with items for sale.

-Events in October 2019
+Events in October 2021

-The 21st Biograd Boat Show will take place in mid October 2019.
+The 23rd Biograd Boat Show will take place 20th to 24th October 2021.

-Events in December 2019
+Events in December 2021